ahmademadd/Linux-Backup-and-System-Health-Shell-Scripting/README.md

 This repository contains two key scripts:

 1. **backup.sh**: A shell script for creating backups of a specified directory based on user inputs.
 It supports local and remote backups with options for compression, encryption, and exclusions.
-2. **system_health.sh**: A shell script for generating a system health report, checking disk space, memory usage, running services, and the status of system updates.
+2. **system-health.sh**: A shell script for generating a system health report, checking disk space, memory usage, running services, and the status of system updates.

 ## Features